ge9-2/UEFI-Shell-Custom-StartupDelay/README.md

-__absolute__ certainty, that the binaries that are being published on our Releases page can be trusted not to contain malware (that is, provided you do accept that toolchains like `gcc` or GitHub employees can be trusted not to insert malware on their own, but this is outside of the scope of the kind of assurance that we can provide here).
+__absolute__ certainty, that the binaries that are being published on our Releases page can be trusted not to contain malware (that is, provided you do accept that toolchains like `gcc` or GitHub employees can be trusted not to insert malware on their own, but this is outside of the kind of assurance we can provide here).

-And the nice thing is that, because any failure of validation for the points we describe above is __very easy__ to detect, you can rest assured that, even if you do not go through these steps yourself, someone else is likely to, and is bound to say something if we ever are to do anything that looks contrary to our claim that the UEFI Shell binaries published here are 100% trustworthy.
+And the nice thing is that, because any failure of validation for the points we describe above is __very easy__ to detect, you can rest assured that, even if you do not go through these steps yourself, someone else is likely to, and is bound to say something were we ever to do anything that looks contrary to our claim that the UEFI Shell binaries published here are 100% trustworthy.